BlockchainCommons/Gordian/iOS/StandUp-iOS/README.md

 # StandUp-iOS

+### Status

-StandUp-iOS is currently in the very early testing phase and it status is proof of concept or minimum viable product.
+StandUp-iOS is currently in the very early testing phase and should be considered as proof of concept or minimum viable product.

 In order to use it you need to scan a `btcstandup://` uri which you can read about [here](https://github.com/BlockchainCommons/Bitcoin-Standup#quick-connect-url-using-btcstandup).